makrai/notes/swadesh.md

   * The CLLD-Concepticon collects various concept lists (including classical Swadesh lists) across different linguistic areas and times, currently listing more than 150 different concept lists.
 [5]
+* Dyen (1992), Dunn et al (2010+)
-* Frequently used, not for any proven quality, but for its _electronic availability_ via the internet, is the version by I Dyen (1992, 200 meanings of 95 language variants)
+  * Frequently used, not for any proven quality, but for its _electronic availability_ via the internet, is the version by I Dyen (1992,
+  * 200 meanings of 95 language variants)
   * Since 2010, a team around M Dunn has tried to update and enhance that list